momentumlearn/curriculum-notes/py-intro.md

 - As with JavaScript, programs are a sequence of statements to execute.
 - Whereas JavaScript runs in the browser, Python runs on the server, executing these statements one after another in the order they are written.
-- Like JavaScript, Python has conditionals and loops.
+- Like JavaScript, Python has conditionals and loops that control the flow of execution.
+- One notable difference is that Python functions must be defined in the program _above_ where they are called.
+Because of hoisting, JavaScript functions can be defined anywhere.
+Python simply reads from top to bottom of the program and does not have hoisting.

 ---

 ## Conditionals

-One of the most basic things we need to do in programming is say "if this thing is true, then do this other thing."
+One of the most basic things we need to do in programming in any language is say "if this thing is true, then do this other thing.

-# We use **if/else** statements for this.

-One of the most basic things we need to do in programming is say "if this thing is true, then do this.
 (And if it's not true, then don't do it.)"

-Sometimes we also want to say "And if it's not true, then do that."

 We use **if** and **if/else** statements for this in Python, too, but the syntax is slightly different than in JavaScript.